How do I self report a criminal conviction?

-All new CNA applications to the testing company (Prometric) and by reciprocity will be required to have a background screen prior to certification.
+All new CNA applications to the testing company (Prometric) and by Endorsement will be required to have a background screen prior to certification.

 If the Board denies the candidate a license, will he receive any refund of testing and background fees?